Metadata

 The HELIOS++ XML survey file defines the movement and type of scanner used, as well as the settings of the scanner and the scene to be scanned.
 In the cell below you can choose an appropriate scanning platform and scanner model for our acquisitions.
 You can also choose the settings for the surveys, as well as names for the surveys.

 Take a look at the wiki page for the scanner and the platform to help you choose the correct platform and scanner ids for ALS acquisitions.
 The possible scanner settings can be read from the entries for each scanner in the scanner xml file.
-If you need some help, click on the plus sign to the left of the cell.
+Expand the deactivated code cell below if you need help.

 scanner_xml = 'data/scanners_als.xml'